 Call it the ABC of entrepreneurship.
-It takes courage for instance to quit a 6-figure job to pursue entrepreneurship like Lydia Lee who left her cushy job to found ScrewTheCubicle.
+For instance, it takes courage to quit a 6-figure job to pursue entrepreneurship like Lydia Lee, who left her cushy job to found ScrewTheCubicle.

 Noah Kagan lost his job at Facebook then went on to found AppSumo.
 Others had no jobs at all, refused offers, faced ridicule and lack until their big break.